Meta Business Manager Setup in 2026

 Once all of the above points have been fulfilled, you can finally get started.

-To do so, go to www.business.facebook.com and log in.
-If you do not yet have a personal Facebook profile, you will need to register here.
+Go to www.business.facebook.com and log in.
+If you do not yet have a personal Facebook profile, you will need to register here first.

 Please note: Each user can only create two Business Managers.

-If you have already created two BMs, you will now receive an error message.
-Please either ask your business partner to create the BM via their account or use an existing BM.
+If you have already created two Business Managers, you will now receive an error message.
+Please either ask your business partner to create the Business Manager via their account or use an existing Business Manager.

 Enter the name of your company, your own name, and your business email address in the pop-up window and click on “Submit.”

-You will then receive an email at your address, which you must confirm.
+You will then receive a verification code via email at your address, which you must confirm.

 You can also read about this directly on Facebook: (source)